 The admin doesn’t explicitly say “Android Oreo,” but it’s safe to assume Samsung and its carrier partners won’t use a bug fix update to deliver these features to the Galaxy S7.

-In fact, the company recently pushed the Samsung Experience 8.5 from the Galaxy Note 8 to the Galaxy J5 (2016) inside the device’s Android Nougat update.
+In fact, the company recently pushed the Samsung Experience 8.5 from the Galaxy Note 8 to the Galaxy J5 (2016) with the Android Nougat update.

 The Galaxy S7 and Galaxy S7 Edge both started on Android Marshmallow with TouchWiz before Samsung rolled out Android 7.0 Nougat and a newer version of Samsung’s UI.
 So while the admin’s bold proclamation isn’t a confirmation, the move makes a ton of sense.